 5. From the list of names on the Permissions for the folder window, select the name of the person you just added.

 6. In the Permissions section, select the Permission level dropdown and select the permissions you want to grant to this user.
-If you're not sure what permission level to select, see the section below Options for sharing a folder.
+If you're not sure what permission level to select, see the section below Understand sharing permissions.

 Screenshot showing Permission level dropdown when sharing a folder